IntelliJ IDEA overview

 Stylesheets (CSS, Less, Sass)

-You can browse the JetBrains Marketplace to find an official plugin that adds support for almost any language, framework or technology used today, or for third-party plugins.
-See Install plugins for details on how to manage plugins in IntelliJ IDEA.
+You can browse JetBrains Marketplace to find an official plugin that adds support for almost any language, framework or technology used today, or for third-party plugins.
+For more information about managing plugins, refer to Install plugins.

 Do I need a language plugin for IntelliJ IDEA or a separate IDE?